Introduction

 prover) and for bidding/submitting proofs (submitter), or reuse the same Ethereum account for both.Field Description prover_urlPico proving service gRPC endpoint ( ${pico-ip}:${port}, default port50052)prover_eth_addrEthereum address of the prover account submitter_keystorePath to the submitter keystore JSON (or AWS KMS reference) submitter_passphraseKeystore password (or apikey:apisecfor AWS KMS)Optional tuning fields:

 Field Description prover_gas_pricePrice per prove cycle (bid fee = prove_cycles * prover_gas_price / 1e12).
-Cycles are auto-computed; set the price per your economicsprove_min_durationSkip requests whose remaining time (reveal → deadline) is less than this many seconds max_input_size0means no limit; otherwise skip requests with larger inputsmax_feeSkip requests whose bid fee would exceed this ceiling vk_whitelistIf empty, accept all requests.
-Otherwise process only VKs on this list vk_blacklistSkip requests targeting VKs on this list Note: (1) Fees are denominated in the staking token.
-(2) A VK digest is generated when building the ELF and uniquely identifies a zk program.
+Cycles are auto-computed; set the price based on your operational costsprove_min_durationSkip requests whose remaining time (reveal → deadline) is less than this many seconds max_input_size0means no limit; otherwise skip requests with larger inputsmax_feeSkip requests whose bid fee would exceed this ceiling vk_whitelistIf empty, accept all requests.
+Otherwise process only verification keys (VKs) on this list vk_blacklistSkip requests targeting VKs on this list Note: (1) Fees are denominated in the staking token.
+(2) A VK digest is generated when building the ELF binary and uniquely identifies a ZK program.

 Run the bidder service